 1127 Nostrand Avenue, Prospect Lefferts Gardens

 Find all the fresh Caribbean fruits, vegetables, and spices you can dream of at Labay Market in Prospect Lefferts Gardens.
-The owner imports his goods from Grenada, giving the Caribbean community in the neighborhood a taste of home.
+The owner imports his goods from Grenada, like soursop and breadfruit, giving the Caribbean community in the neighborhood a little taste of home.

 3 Aunties Thai Market

 64-04 39th Avenue, Woodside

 This family-run market has become a neighborhood staple.
 The storefront may be small, but the shelves are well-stocked with tea, spices, and candies.
 Hot foods are prepared in-house, and they even carry dried crickets and silkworms, for the adventurous.

 30-12 34th Street and 22-78 35th Street, Astoria

 Mediterranean Foods has been feeding Astoria the best of Greek specialties since 1974.
 The grocery store specializes in Greek and Mediterranean cheeses, olive oils, coffees and teas, and frozen foods like moussaka and spanikopita.
 The store, which has two locations in the Queens neighborhood, boasts an impressive cheese collection, with 20 types of feta alone.

 Kalustyan is as historic as it is expansive.
 Located in Murray Hill and established in 1944, the Indian market is best known for its spices.
 Foodies, home chefs, and professional gastronomers alike all rave about the wide selection of spices and herbs.
 There’s also a deli-cafe upstairs, and with celebrity chefs like Padma Lakshmi and Martha Stewart frequenting the so-called “spice mecca” of NYC, you might find yourself rubbing elbows with some of the city’s culinary elite.